-Which Metal Items Cannot be RecycledPosted on 12 June 2016 by Admin
+Which Metal Items Cannot be RecycledPosted on 12 June 2016

 We all know the common items we should recycle.
 Paper, plastic, and compost pretty much hit the nail on the head.
 There is, however, a lot of confusion surrounding metal recycling.
 It’s just as important to know what metals you should be recycling as it is to know the items that cannot be recycled.
 Our goal is to make our metal recycling service as convenient for you as possible.
 To do this, we have provided a list of metal items that are NOT recyclable.